Almaty Uncovered: Your Ultimate Guide to Kazakhstan’s Jewel

 How Much Does Almaty Cost?

-Basic meals cost around $3 – $5 in a local restaurant, a dorm bed in a hostel varies from $10 – $20, private double rooms cost around $30 and a ride on the metro cost 20 US cents.
+For example: basic meals cost around $3 – $5 in a local restaurant, a dorm bed in a hostel varies from $10 – $20, private double rooms cost around $30 and a ride on the metro costs 20 US cents.

 Almaty Guide: Where to Eat and Drink in Almaty